17 signs that someone is a manipulatorProtecting yourself from manipulation

 15. Linguistic fluency

 Linguistic fluency is quite a valued skill.
 But it can be abused by manipulators.
-The basic tool for the manipulation of reality is the manipulation with language.
+The basic tool for the manipulation of reality is the manipulation of language.
 Clear communication is avoided and the answers to questions are often evasive.

 16. Gut feeling